bruvellu/terebratalia-wnts/README.md

 # :dna: Terebratalia Wnts project

-This repository contains the data, analyses, and manuscript associated with our project investigating the expression of Wnt signaling components in the brachiopod *Terebratalia transversa*.
+This repository contains the data, analyses, and other source files associated with our manuscript on the expression of Wnt signaling components in the brachiopod *Terebratalia transversa*.

 ## Directories